Calgary construction and public safety

 The Residential Construction Safety Best Practices Guide aims to reduce the number of job site accidents and serve as a tool for builders, renovators and suppliers in Calgary.
 It addresses common issues regarding residential construction for both established neighbourhoods (infill construction) and new developments (Greenfield sites).
 Focusing on key areas that might impact public safety, it also provides industry and the public links to related acts, regulations and bylaws.

-The guide was produced by the Canadian Home Builders' Association in partnership with:
+The guide was produced by BILD (Building Industry Land Development), formerly the Calgary Canadian Home Builders' Association, in partnership with:

 - The City of Calgary